-What Are the Different Types of Childhood Cancer?
+What are the Different Types of Childhood Cancer?

-What Is Childhood Cancer?
+What is Childhood Cancer?

 Childhood cancer refers to cancer in children under the age of 15.
 Cancer among children can be quite different from adult cancers in terms of how it spreads, available treatment methods and their response to treatment.